 A string of online events from November 23 to 27 including the upcoming H2 Forum are dedicated to the role of the fuel in achieving the European Union’s carbon neutrality target by 2050.

 Green hydrogen is produced by electrolysis using renewable energy, so there are no emissions of greenhouse gases.
-In the blue and grey hydrogen technology, the molecule is produced from fossil fuels.
+In the blue and gray hydrogen technology, the molecule is produced from fossil fuels.
 The fuel is used in transportation, for energy storage and production and sectoral integration, while there are also opportunities to apply the technology in energy-intensive industries like steelmaking.

 One of the targets in the EU’s strategy is to produce 10 million tons of renewable hydrogen within ten years.